Legislative Policy Committee member duties and eligibility

 Essential duties of LPC members

-The 38-member Legislative Policy Committee develops OSBA's legislative policies and priorities, which it recommends to the membership for approval at the annual membership meeting in November of even-numbered years.
+The 41-member Legislative Policy Committee develops OSBA's legislative policies and priorities, which are brought to the membership in the form of a resolution for approval during the election process on even-numbered years.
 The committee also advises the executive director and staff during legislative sessions and may act on behalf of the association in accordance with those policies.
 Serving as an LPC member requires several trips to Salem, for which the association pays mileage and associated expenses.

 Members of the Legislative Policy Committee have the following responsibilities:

 Attend LPC meetings in January and April of even-numbered years to review, discuss and develop legislative policies and priorities.

 Meet during odd-numbered legislative-session years as directed by the LPC chair to discuss legislative issues and the association's position.